krynv/react-hacker-news-clone/README.md

-# Hacker News Clone
+# React Hacker News clone
-A Hacker News Clone created using React, Redux and Redux Saga.
+A Hacker News clone created using React, Redux and Redux Saga.

 ## Features
 - Ability to search for posts from Hacker News.